carbap/ASSO19/README.md

 ### Design patterns:

 #### Command
-(for encapsulating user's code as a command)
+For encapsulating user's code as a command.

+All implemented commands can be found in this [folder](proj/src/model/commands).

+Every command has an associated shape and duration (the time to execute the instruction, mentioned earlier).
+It also has the model in which the command will be executed.
+This could be be useful to execute commands differently depending on the model.

 #### Interpreter
-(to interpret user's commands)
+Used to interpret user's commands.

+The code related to interpreting commands can be found entirely in the [Expression](proj/src/model/interpreter/Expression.ts) class.

 #### Iterator
-(to find the next instruction that should be run according to the times they take to execute)
+To find the next instruction that should be run according to the times they take to execute.

+The code related to this can be found in the [Kernel](proj/src/model/Kernel.ts) class.

 #### Strategy
-(to draw multiple shapes; facilitates adding more shapes)
+Allows having multiple geometric shapes sharing commom properties.
+Facilitates adding more shapes.

+All implemented shapes can be found in this [folder](proj/src/model/shapes).
+All of them extend the Shape base class.

 #### Factory Method
 (create shapes)

 #### Composite
-(group shapes together; a group is still a shape and has draw method)
+To group shapes together (Intersection, Union).
+A group is still a shape and can be treated as such.

+The [Intersection](proj/src/model/shapes/Intersection.ts) and [Union](proj/src/model/shapes/Union.ts) shapes have an array of shapes that constitute them.
+The shapes on this array are a clone of the ones that were used at the time of creating the group.
+Performing an operation over a group (Intersection or Union) only changes that group; the original shapes will be kept the same.

 #### Null Object
-(Null Shape used for signal and wait commands because they dont act on a shape.
-However, Command base class must always receive a Shape)
+The [Null Shape](proj/src/model/shapes/NullShape.ts) class was used for signal and wait commands because they dont act on a shape.
+However, the Command base class must always receive a Shape.

 ## Instructions: